An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Anne Shirley

-A new anime series based on Anne of Green Gables premiered in April 2025!
-Anne Shirley, produced by The Answer Studio and directed by Hiroshi Kawamata, is available to stream (with English audio or with Japanese audio and English subtitles) on the Crunchyroll website, which has also posted news items about this series.
+Anne Shirley, a Japanese anime series produced by The Answer Studio and directed by Hiroshi Kawamata, premiered in April 2025, with twenty-four episodes released in instalments between 5 April and 27 September.
+Based on Anne of Green Gables, Anne of Avonlea, and Anne of the Island, the series is available to stream (with English audio or with Japanese audio and English subtitles) on the Crunchyroll website, which has also posted news items about this series.

 Lucy.
 Maud